v-cakoll/docs.pl-pl/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-setmethodsourcerange-method.md

 ## <a name="parameters"></a>Parametry
  `startDoc`
- [in] Wskaźnik do dokumentu zawierającego pozycja początkowa.
+ [in] A pointer to the document containing the starting position.

  `startLine`
- [in] Numer wiersza początkowego.
+ [in] The starting line number.

  `startColumn`
- [in] Kolumna początkowa.
+ [in] The starting column.

  `endDoc`
- [in] Wskaźnik do dokumentu zawierającego pozycji końcowej.
+ [in] A pointer to the document containing the ending position.

  `endLine`
- [in] Końcowy numer wiersza.
+ [in] The ending line number.

  `endColumn`
- [in] Numer kolumny końcowej.
+ [in] The ending column number.

 ## <a name="return-value"></a>Wartość zwracana
- S_OK, jeśli metoda się powiedzie; w przeciwnym razie E_FAIL lub innego kodu błędu.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Wymagania
- **Nagłówek:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Zobacz także